Please note that by continuing to use this site you consent to the terms of our

 This is what you will see when you first log in to the console (screenshot above).
 It provides an overview of the current security status, using various different panels.
 It is designed to be very clickable.
 For example, if you click on the number of Outdated Definitions, you will be taken to a page that shows you the specific devices in question.
 The main Threat Trend panel displays a graph of threats encountered over the past week.
 This can be shown as either total detections (including multiple occurrences of any individual threat), or unique threats.
 Separate panels illustrate the top ten detections by threat and by device, respectively.

-Other Dashboard panels are: QuarantineStatus, DevicesNeedingAttention, DetectionSources, Web/DNSBlocks, SeverityBreakdown, ProtectionSummary, AgentVersionSpread, Research (blog), and licensing information.
+Other Dashboard panels are: QuarantineStatus, DevicesNeedingAttention, DetectionSources, Web/DNSBlocks, SeverityBreakdown, ProtectionSummary, AgentVersionSpread, licensing information, and a security blog.
 Every item is clickable, and links to the respective details page.

 Here you can see a list of all threats that have been quarantined on any device.
 It displays the date and time of detection, threat name, platform, threat category, severity, source (detection module), and number of devices affected.
-The list can be filtered by severity, malware category, or source.
+The list can be ordered by time, name, severity, or number of devices.
 Clicking on the threat name opens the details page for that threat, where you can delete or restore the quarantined file.

-This shows tiles for a variety of different preconfigured reports: Threat Detection, Threat Summary, Device Registration, Scan, Web Activity Summary, and License Summary.
+This shows tiles for a variety of different preconfigured reports: Threat Detection, Threat Summary, Device Registration, Scan, Web Activity Summary, License Summary and Applications Update.
 Threat Summary uses a timeline, bar and pie charts to visualise threats found in the last week.

 Each individual device has its own details page, with various different tabs.
-These are: Summary (status etc.); Scans (what was scanned, what was found, what was done); Quarantine; Threats (source, severity, and action taken); Web Activity (pages visited by user); Timeline (scans and detections).
+These are: Summary (status etc.); Scans (what was scanned, what was found, what was done); Quarantine; Threats (source, severity, and action taken); Web Activity (pages visited by user); Timeline (scans and detections); Vulnerabilities; Applications.

 The Timeline feature is shown below.
 It lists important system events such as scans, blocked web pages and malware detections in chronological order.
 There is an information panel for each one.

 Clicking on the name of a threat opens up the respective Threat Information page, shown below.
-This displays incidences of the threat in the last week, the protection component involved, action taken, and the devices affected by the threat.
+This displays encounters with the threat in the last week, the protection component involved, threat severity, action taken, and the devices affected by the threat.

 Here you can configure scanning exclusions.
 These are linked to specific policies.